 Types of applications that are required to be send are detailed at https://gazette.govt.nz/notice/id/2012-go2694

-Requests for further information (application suspended)
+Requests for further information (RFI's)

-Once the plans have been assessed and they do comply with the New Zealand Building Code, a PIM (if this has been applied for and not already issued) and an invoice are prepared.
-The "stop the clock" is actioned and is not lifted until the invoice has been paid.
-When the invoice has been paid, the approved plans may be uplifted and the building consent is issued.
+Council may decide to grant your consent once the plans and specifications have been assessed and they comply with the New Zealand Building Code, this is what is referred to as being "satisfied on reasonable grounds".
+Now the application can be "Granted" and the PIM (if this has been applied for and not already issued) and an invoice are prepared.
+The "stop the clock" is actioned and is not lifted until the consent has been paid in full.
+When this happens the approved plans are uplifted and the building work can commence.